CodeJugalbandi/Paradigms/melodies/ControlFlowAndDataFlow/FizzBuzz/ReadMe.md

 **BRAHMA**  I want to then ask you this - is the APL interpreter not looping inside the primitive operations?

 **KRISHNA**  Yes, of course it is... but it is looping in highly optimised C, on dense arrays of booleans and small integers.
-The fact that we are performing the same computation on evey item of an array provides opportunities to vectorise the operations, or parallelise them on a GPU.
+The fact that we are performing the same computation on evey item of an array makes vectorisation or GPU parallelisation simple.
+Even if the input is not a dense set of integers starting with 1.

 **BRAHMA**  I see.
 Of course, that means you need to fully materialise the arrays, which could consume a lot of memory - right?
 In our Haskell solution, everything is lazy by default and so is list data-structure, so entire list is never materialized, only the needed element is brought in one at a time in memory and GCed after use.
 Though it appears that we are process element-by-element, one cannot tell, theoretically, whether the ```zipWith``` function is splitting into data chunks or whether data is CPU bound or GPU bound.
 The how-part is abstracted away - the code is declarative.
 But, yes the lambda is applied to every element during zipping is a fact.